danielscarvalho/100-days-of-code/log.md

 The programs are published at Wolfram Cloud in notebook internface: www.wolframcloud.com

-You can run, download or copy notebooks with source and visualization online.

 You can see the messages on Twitter at: https://twitter.com/danielscarvalho/media

+You can run, download or copy notebooks with source and visualization online, links bellow.

 ### Day 1:
 https://www.wolframcloud.com/obj/dcarvalho/Published/Day1-100DaysOfCode.nb